Griff-Master/student-management-system/README.md

 ## 🚀 How to Run
 1. Clone the repository
+    - Copy the URL in the github
-2. Open in IntelliJ
+    - Open  IntelliJ
+    - Go to Files - New - project - project from version control
+    - Paste the URL
+    -  clone
-3. Run `StudentApp.java`
+2. Run `StudentApp.java`

 ## 📌 Author
 Griffins Kyei